 The PSGP provides funds for transportation infrastructure security activities to implement Area Maritime Transportation Security Plans and facility security plans among port authorities, facility operators, and State and local government agencies required to provide port security services.

 Nonprofit Security Grant Program (NSGP)

 Provides funding support for target hardening and other physical security enhancements to nonprofit organizations such as religious institutions, colleges, etc. Beginning with 2018, multiple funding allocations have been appropriated for nonprofit organizations located inside or outside Urban Area Security Initiative (UASI) designated urban areas.
-Under FY 2019 there may be an opportunity for State designated and UASI designated non profit applications (this will not be known until the grants are announced for 2019).
+Under FY 2020 there may be an opportunity for State designated and UASI designated non profit applications (this will not be known until the grants are announced).
 As in previous fiscal years, the NSGP will be a competitive grant program.
 The NSGP promotes emergency preparedness coordination and collaboration activities, however, awards are allocated for security preparations only.
 The grant is highly restrictive and the use of the funds.
 For additional information, please contact the Office of Homeland Security.